Часто задаваемые вопросы

 The Enapter Management System (EMS) allows tracking of warning and error messages, inlet and outlet pressures, production volume and more.
 It can be accessed by any standard internet browser, such as Google Chrome and Firefox.
 Specific data sets can be downloaded in CSV format with a few clicks on the exports page.

 Yes.
-The electrolyser, dryer, water tank and water purification system also work without WiFi.
+The electrolyser, dryer and water tank also work without WiFi.
 However, for the initial setup it is mandatory to connect them to a network and add them to a virtual customer site.
 Please note that not all functionalities may be available without WiFi.

 A table of error codes and their meaning can be found here.
 Please look up the firmware version of your device before searching for the error or warning as those might change depending on the firmware version.